Story-Chief/joomla-component-storychief/README.md

     - Not a Story Chief user yet?
 [Sign up](https://app.storychief.io/register) for free!
 - Joomla!
 3.9 or higher
 - PHP version 7.0 or higher

+## FAQs

+### New tags aren't added to the articles.

+You need to give public permission to create tags.

+Navigate to: "Global Configuration" -> "Tags" -> "Permissions".

+For the public group set "create" to "allowed" and save the configuration